ThinkBIG-Company/instantgram-light/README.md

 Read [CONTRIBUTING.md](CONTRIBUTING.md) for more information. :heart:

 ## Changelog
+- v2023.06.01 - [instangram-light] Fix the problem that videos sometimes do not load.
+Fix single story are not covered for media downloading.
-- v2023.06.01 - [instangram] Light edition without modal etc. to keep the 65kb bookmarklet size limit.
+- v2023.05.13 - [instangram-light] Light edition without modal etc. to keep the 65kb bookmarklet size limit.

 [1]:http://thinkbig-company.github.io/instantgram-light/